OTP-Communications/otp-protocol/README.md

 Describe the api, format, &amp; syntax of the protocol used in our otp encrypted communications

 ## What this project is not
 This is not a project to implement quantum proof encrypted video calls.
 Or quantum proof voice chat.
+The mvp will be sending simple plaintext messages, but we want to build upon/wrap a protocol such as [RCS](https://en.wikipedia.org/wiki/Rich_Communication_Services) or [ActivityPub](https://activitypub.rocks/) in order to support other chat capabilities such as delivery/read status indicators.

 This project will not manage users or login information.
 The server only stores and retrieves the encrypted messages and their metadata, but anyone can send or retrieve them.